richard-hajek/inginx/README.md

 nginx -p $(realpath .) -c $(realpath ./nginx.conf)
 ```

-# freenginx vs nginx
+# nginx binary

-This software officially supports and recommends `freenginx`
+This software officially supports and recommends `freenginx`.
+It was built and tested for `freenginx/1.29.0`